swaptacular/swpt_accounts/protocol.rst

 client's side.
 Also, this serves the purpose of a "heartbeat", allowing clients to detect "dead" account records in their databases.

+TODO: Consider documenting the need for limiting the maximal rate at which `AccountUpdate`_ messages are sent.

 .. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore